joker-b/botzo/_posts/2021-02-10-New-Old-Tests.md

 tags: [Sonoma, PhotoRant, Analog]
 ---

-How do you test your new, old, film camera?
-It looks great on the outside, but what might be hidden within?
+You found your mom's old Minolta, or bought a fourth-hand on Ebay.
+How can you know if this new old camera is any good?

+The easy anser is "just shoot with it and see if you like it."
+Well, sure.
+But can we do a little better than that?

+This brief how-to is meant to help, whether you've never shot with film before, or you've been at it since before your camera was born.

+<!--more-->

+# Film Cameras: What Goes Bad

 Nearly all film cameras available, at this point, are second-hand.
 Among those pre-owned treasures, even the "new" ones might be rather old.
 My Contax G2 was the last new-in-the-box 35mm camera I'll ever likely buy: purchased in 1995.
 My Bronica RF645, purchased in 2005, is already 16 years old.

-The challenge in buying used: how can you know if a camera or lens is... good to use?
-This brief how-to is meant to help, whether you've never shot with film before, or you've been at it since... forever.

-<!--more-->

-_A note on fashion: the following advice is for people who are buying cameras for shooting.
-If the looks are more important to you than the the function, that's great, too.
-You just don't need to deal with the issues below._

-# Film Cameras: What Goes Bad

 Cameras and watches have a lot in common.
 The mecahnics of opening and closing a shutter are much like the clockwork that drive a watch's second, minute, and hour hands.